Review: ‘The Roses’ is a broadly appealing bouquet of banter and black comedy

 Review: Rockumentary ‘Architecton’ looks stone-cold stunning

-Russian documentarian Victor Kossakovsky films both cement production and a natural landslide with similar amazement and wonder while pushing the boundaries of drone videography.
+Documentarian Victor Kossakovsky films cement production and a natural landslide with similar amazement while pushing the boundaries of drone videography.

 Why ‘Back to the Future’ is Eternal